Condensate decay in a radiation dominated cosmology: Dynamical Renormalization Group

 As discussed above, the case when the Compton wavelength of the massive particle $1/m$ is much larger than the Hubble radius corresponds to $m/H(\eta)\ll 1$, namely $x \ll 1$ (see eqn. (\ref{hubrat})), we refer to this as the super-Hubble limit.
 In this limit it is convenient to write the solution of the zeroth order equation, $\X^{(0)}(x)$ as a linear combination of the real even and odd functions (see equations (\ref{y1sol},\ref{y2sol}) for $\kappa =0$, namely $k=0$) \bea y_e(x) & = & \Big[ 1 - \frac{1}{2} \, \frac{x^4}{4!} + \cdots \Big] \, \\ y_o(x) & = &x \,\Big[ 1 - \frac{3}{2} \, \frac{x^4}{5!} + \cdots \Big] \,, \eea with Wronskian \be \mathcal{W}_x[y_o(x),y_e(x)] = 1\,, \ee hence \be \X^{(0)}(x) = \widetilde{A}\,y_o(x) + \widetilde{B}\,y_e(x) \,, \ee where the coefficients are determined by initial conditions.
 The conformal rescaling of the original field, equation (\ref{rescale}) implies that the homogeneous component of the original massive field $\phi_1$ is related\footnote{Do not confuse the coordinate vector $\vx$ with the dimensionless variable $x$.
 When referring to coordinates $\vx$ is always a vector, the homogeneous component does not depend on the spatial coordinates. } to $\X(x)$ as $\phi_1(\eta) = \X(x(\eta))/a(\eta)$.
 With the scale factor (\ref{aofetarm}) and the definition (\ref{xvar}), the homogeneous condensate solution of the original $\phi_1$ field to zeroth order is given by \be \phi_1(t(\eta)) \propto \frac{\X(x)}{x} \,. \ee

 As an initial condition, we request that the amplitude of the $\phi_1$ condensate be regular as $\eta \rightarrow 0$, namely the beginning of the radiation dominated stage, (corresponding to $x \rightarrow 0$).
 This requires the coefficient $\widetilde{B}=0$.
 With the relation (\ref{zeromode}), it follows that $\X^{(0)}(x)$ is the linear combination that yields \be \phi^{(0)}_1(t) = \mathcal{A}\,\,\frac{(mt)^{\frac{1}{4}}}{a(t)} \, J_{\frac{1}{4}}(mt)\,, \ee with $\mathcal{A}$ a constant real amplitude.
-As $mt\rightarrow 0$ it follows that $\phi^{(0)}_1(t) \rightarrow \mathrm{constant}$, namely the homogeneous condensate does not feature oscillations in the super-Hubble limit, and begins to oscillate when the Compton wavelength becomes of the same order as the Hubble radius, namely $mt \simeq 1$, this is the usual assumed behavior of the condensate.
+As $mt\rightarrow 0$ it follows that $\phi^{(0)}_1(t) \rightarrow \mathrm{constant}$, namely the homogeneous condensate does not feature oscillations in the super-Hubble limit, and begins to oscillate when the Compton wavelength becomes of the same order as the Hubble radius, namely $mt \simeq 1$, in other words, when the Compton wavelength enters the particle horizon.
+This is the usual assumed behavior of the condensate.

 Therefore we consider the zeroth order solution \be \X^{(0)}(x) = \widetilde{A} \,x\,V(x)~~;~~V(x) = \Big[ 1 - \frac{x^4}{80}+\cdots\Big]\,, \ee where we have written the odd solution (\ref{yodd}) as $y_o(x) \equiv x\,V(x)$ to highlight that the corrections to the linear term are of $\mathcal{O}(x^5)$ and highly suppressed in the super-Hubble limit $x\ll 1$.